 The Advanced Research Seminar is coordinated by CETAPS researcher Sandie Mourão.
 For any queries please email sandiemourao@fcsh.unl.pt

-Organised by Catarina Castro and Ana Leão
+Organised by Sandie Mourão and Catarina Castro

-Venue: Zoom
+Venue: online

 The CETAPS/TEALS Advanced Research Seminar began in 2019 – it aims to provide avenues of interaction between established and early-career researchers and to address areas of research associated with languages in education.
 As a scientific seminar, it also endeavours to contribute towards breaking new ground in language education and to involve the presentation and discussion of both recently published work and research in progress.
-The Advanced Research Seminar is open to all CETAPS TEALS members and PhD students

 Previous Advanced Research Seminars